Skip to Main Content

 April 20, 2022

 Juniors Christopher Lestler and Demi Sideris show the difference in approved books in the high school book list.
-“One way to bring to the forefront more female authors, said Jonna Wallace, the districts secondary ELA curriculum coach, is for students to recommend novels written by females to their English teachers.
+“One way to bring to the forefront more female authors," said Jonna Wallace, the district's secondary ELA curriculum coach, "is for students to recommend novels written by females to their English teachers."
 Only about 20 percent of the approved books are women authored.

 Words by Women